 I originally dreamt up the idea of 'Translations' during the Lockdown.
-I wanted to be of service somehow as well as keep up my artistic practice.
+I wanted to be of service somehow as well as keep up my creativity.
 I initially invited people to trust and share their emotions & experiences during the pandemic.
-I did this over a ten-minute phone call.
+I did this over the phone.
 As they spoke, I translated what I heard pen direct to paper, creating a piece of abstract art that was totally unique and personal to them.
-I photographed the piece immediately and sent it to them whilst we were still on the call, in order I could explain the drawing I'd done for them.
-Once painted in watercolor or acrylic I gifted them a copy of the finished painting.
+I photographed the piece immediately and sent it whilst we were still on the call, in order I could explain the drawing I'd done for them.
+Once painted I gifted them a digitel copy of the finished painting.
 I have enjoyed speaking with people from all over the world as well as here in the UK.
 I wish to do translations for as wide a range of people and cultures, as will trust me to translate their lives in this way.
 Now out of lockdown, I am able to take the Translations in person.
 This project has changed as time has gone by, especially with more freedom now I find people are sharing their dreams and hopes for the future.
-I

-I have worked with Age Concern, Westminster Council, Middle eastern Women and Society Organisation, as well as I have done some work in a residential care home.
-This work has become a passion for me and with help from public support I plan to make was a project into a programme that can be used in Schools, Prisons, Hospitals, Rehabillitation Centers of all kinds and other sectors, as I wish to create jobs and opportunities to others to practice this very unique heart to art experience.
+I have worked with Age Concern, Westminster Council, Middle Eastern Women and Society Organisation, as well as I have done some work in a residential care home.
+This work has become a passion for me and with help from public support I plan to make what was a project into a programme that can be used in Schools, Prisons, Hospitals, Rehabillitation Centers of all kinds and other sectors, as I wish to create jobs and opportunities for others to practice this very unique heart to art experience.

-If you would like to communicate your feelings to me and collaborate in creating an original & personal piece of artwork, please don't hesitate to get in touch.
-The feedback I have received for the paintings I have done so far has brought a lot of joy as they have felt ‘Heard’, one of the most important gifts we can as humans give to one another.
+The feedback I have received for the paintings so far has brought a lot of joy as people have felt ‘Heard’, one of the most important gifts we can as humans give to one another.